An Overview of Horse Tours in Iceland

 New categories to make it easier to pick a ride

 From an hour to a day, there a number of nice opportunities for those with just a bit of time for horses.
 Whether just beyond Reykjavik proper, or out in the country, a short ride offers a nice taste of the tolt.
 You can also take a day-long ride, or use an 8 hour riding clinic to sharpen your riding skills.
-Day rides are generally priced without airfare, as most people just add them on to other Iceland activities.
 If we are booking other elements of travel services for you we'll help you find the day tours that work out best for your location and interests.
-Most our activer clients want to to try at least a short ride on the amazing creatures.
+Most our active clients want to to try at least a short ride on these amazing creatures.

 Short rides 2-4 days, generally through terrain that's not too rugged with one horse per rider.
 As you're staying in hotels and farm guesthouses rather these have a greater level of creature comfort.
 Good for newer riders, families with older kids, or those who want to relax and enjoy the landscape at a comfortable pace.
 Fun riding but no break neck pace.
 Pretty relaxing at day's end and a chance for other activities-hiking, fishing, bird watching- as well.

 Level 2 Rides - more complex, farm and hotel based

 Multi days rides, but each rider will have one horse, and you don't ride with the herd.
 But some real riding -occasionally challenging terrain and some long days.
 You'll want to be comfortable and in control at walk trot and up for short canters.
 As in Level 1 rides you'll stay in farm guesthouses or country hotels.
 You'll want to be comfortable on horseback but it's fine if this is your first experience with Icelandic's.